 We have also attached the Department for Education guidance for parents.
-The consultation period will be open until July 23rd, 2021.

 It is important that your child receives the best possible Relationships and Health Education in order to safeguard them during their school years and thereafter.
 We know that it is of vital importance that those teaching your children (whether it be parent or class teacher) are well equipped in order to implement the learning in a safe and respectful environment.
 It is also important that the educator is able to deal honestly and sensitively with any questions or concerns your child may have.
 Staff at Southwood Primary School will be receiving appropriate support and given the tools and confidence to implement the new curriculum.
 We are also happy to support parents and carers in any way that we can.

 If you have any questions regarding the updated PSHE curriculum which includes the new Relationships, Health and Sex Education components, please do not hesitate to talk with the class teacher or make an appointment at front office with Mr O'Byrne.